To Catch a Catoblepas by the Tail

 The Catoblepas Sculpture Project

 Various steps towards having a hangable piece of art.
+For more images, check out the Catoblepas page of this site.
 (Photos by the author and the author's wife.)

 When I met my wife-to-be, we discovered that we both owned jackalopes, small faux-taxidermized rabbits with horns.
 If that isn't a sign of finding one's soulmate, I really don't know what is.
 Given that she was a fan of Portland, Maine's International Cryptozoology Museum and I had already had several small art pieces depicting things like the Yeti and a giant squid attacking a ship, we decided to create a cryptid wall.
 Rachel recently described our décor style as “A Night at the Museum”; we have a suit of armor, tapestry prints, several globes and a collection of fantastic maps of this world and a few fictitious ones.
 So we weren't far off from having a set of faux-taxidermized fantasy creature wall-mounted heads before we bought our home.